VictorGreco/VictorGreco/README.md

 ### Welcome to my 🏡

-I'm currently enrolled on a Master degree after 3 years of working as a web developer.
+I'm currently enrolled on a Master degree after 3 years of working as a Fullstack developer.

 Let's build great things together 🌱